Consolidated Edison (NYSE:ED) Updates FY 2022 Earnings Guidance

-Consolidated Edison (NYSE:ED – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Consolidated Edison (NYSE:ED – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share guidance of $4.40-$4.60 for the period, compared to the consensus earnings per share estimate of $4.49.
 The company issued revenue guidance of -.

-Several brokerages recently commented on ED.
-Morgan Stanley reduced their price objective on shares of Consolidated Edison from $82.00 to $80.00 and set an underweight rating for the company in a research note on Monday.
-StockNews.com lowered shares of Consolidated Edison from a buy rating to a hold rating in a report on Tuesday, May 3rd.
-The Goldman Sachs Group upped their price target on shares of Consolidated Edison from $65.00 to $83.00 and gave the company a sell rating in a report on Thursday, March 31st.
-KeyCorp upped their price target on shares of Consolidated Edison from $71.00 to $72.00 and gave the company an underweight rating in a report on Wednesday, April 20th.
-Finally, Wells Fargo & Company lowered shares of Consolidated Edison from an equal weight rating to a sell rating and upped their price objective for the stock from $85.00 to $94.00 in a report on Tuesday, May 3rd.
-Five research analysts have rated the stock with a sell rating, six have issued a hold rating and one has issued a buy rating to the company.
-Based on data from MarketBeat.com, Consolidated Edison presently has an average rating of Hold and an average target price of $85.45.
+Several equities research analysts recently issued reports on the stock.
+Guggenheim upgraded shares of Consolidated Edison from a sell rating to a neutral rating and set a $94.00 target price on the stock in a report on Monday, May 23rd.
+KeyCorp raised their target price on shares of Consolidated Edison from $71.00 to $72.00 and gave the stock an underweight rating in a report on Wednesday, April 20th.
+Morgan Stanley dropped their target price on shares of Consolidated Edison from $82.00 to $80.00 and set an underweight rating on the stock in a report on Monday, May 23rd.
+Wolfe Research upgraded shares of Consolidated Edison from an underperform rating to a peer perform rating and set a $82.00 target price on the stock in a report on Thursday, February 17th.
+Finally, The Goldman Sachs Group increased their price target on shares of Consolidated Edison from $65.00 to $83.00 and gave the stock a sell rating in a research report on Thursday, March 31st.
+Five research analysts have rated the stock with a sell rating, six have given a hold rating and one has issued a buy rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $85.45.

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 15th.
-Investors of record on Wednesday, May 18th will be paid a $0.79 dividend.
-This represents a $3.16 annualized dividend and a yield of 3.16%.
-The ex-dividend date is Tuesday, May 17th.
-Consolidated Edison’s dividend payout ratio is currently 72.98%.
+Stockholders of record on Wednesday, May 18th will be given a dividend of $0.79 per share.
+The ex-dividend date of this dividend is Tuesday, May 17th.
+This represents a $3.16 annualized dividend and a dividend yield of 3.23%.
+Consolidated Edison’s payout ratio is 72.98%.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in ED.
-Fund Management at Engine No. 1 LLC purchased a new position in Consolidated Edison during the 1st quarter valued at about $284,000.
-XTX Topco Ltd acquired a new stake in shares of Consolidated Edison during the 1st quarter worth about $275,000.
-CIBC World Markets Inc. acquired a new position in Consolidated Edison during the fourth quarter worth approximately $271,000.
-Lumature Wealth Partners LLC acquired a new position in Consolidated Edison during the first quarter worth approximately $260,000.
-Finally, Crestwood Advisors Group LLC acquired a new position in Consolidated Edison during the fourth quarter worth approximately $246,000.
-Institutional investors and hedge funds own 65.73% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Brinker Capital Investments LLC increased its holdings in Consolidated Edison by 1.2% in the 1st quarter.
+Brinker Capital Investments LLC now owns 9,592 shares of the utilities provider’s stock valued at $908,000 after acquiring an additional 117 shares during the last quarter.
+NEXT Financial Group Inc increased its holdings in Consolidated Edison by 14.1% in the 4th quarter.
+NEXT Financial Group Inc now owns 1,370 shares of the utilities provider’s stock valued at $117,000 after acquiring an additional 169 shares during the last quarter.
+First Manhattan Co. increased its holdings in Consolidated Edison by 7.9% in the 1st quarter.
+First Manhattan Co. now owns 3,109 shares of the utilities provider’s stock valued at $294,000 after acquiring an additional 228 shares during the last quarter.
+Cetera Investment Advisers increased its holdings in Consolidated Edison by 1.3% in the 1st quarter.
+Cetera Investment Advisers now owns 19,489 shares of the utilities provider’s stock valued at $1,845,000 after acquiring an additional 254 shares during the last quarter.
+Finally, Kinneret Advisory LLC grew its stake in shares of Consolidated Edison by 2.3% in the 1st quarter.
+Kinneret Advisory LLC now owns 14,601 shares of the utilities provider’s stock worth $1,382,000 after buying an additional 327 shares in the last quarter.
+Institutional investors own 65.73% of the company’s stock.

 About Consolidated Edison (Get Rating)